 |Premier 1K||5 x fare||6 x fare||11 x fare|

 Standard United MileagePlus members earn 5x the cost of their ticket.
-So multiply the cost of your ticket by five and and you’ll get the number of miles you’ll earn for that flight.
-Elite members earn more, with the total miles equaling between 7x to 11x the cost of the ticket.
+So multiply the cost of your ticket by five and you’ll get the number of

 There are a few tricks to this though.
 First, taxes and fees are excluded from the cost of the ticket when calculating miles.
 For instance, if your ticket costs $386, you’d expect to earn 1,930 miles.
 But you don’t.
 You’ll get 1,790 miles because you need to subtract $28 in taxes and fees from the final ticket price.
 In the following sections, we’ll show you how to see the taxes, fees and miles earned per ticket before you make your purchase.

 The other issue involves calculating the miles that count towards elite, or premier, status.
-United’s elite status is based in part on Premier Qualifying Miles (PQM) and Premier Qualifying Segments (PQS), not on the standard miles you’ve earned.
-PQM and PQS are based on the distance flown and the fare class, not the cost of the ticket.
-This chart shows what each class earns:
+United’s elite status is based in part on Premier Qualifying Points (PQP) and Premier Qualifying Flights (PQF), not on the standard miles you’ve earned.
+PQPs are earned for the base fare and carrier-imposed surcharges on the following flights and purchases:

 How to See the Fare Class on United’s Website

 What is a fare class?
 It is the class associated with your ticket when you’re booking it and is a letter such as J, D, or Z. Each letter stands for a fare that represents different prices, amenities and other characteristics, such as how many miles you’ll earn on your flight.
 It’s a bit complicated, but it’s the basis of how airline pricing works.

 With United Airlines, it’s necessary to turn on Expert Mode to see what fare class you’re booking.
 Here’s how to do it:

 3.Scroll down to Profile and choose Manage Profile